-It is important for students with disabilities to note that Bar applications requesting accommodations should be prepared and submitted earlier than the posted deadlines.
-Please see Iris Morera, Coordinator, Student Services, for assistance in completing these applications.
+Students with disabilities who may request accommodations for the Bar Examination should be prepared to submit the request for accommodations earlier than the posted deadlines.
+Please see the Disability Services Coordinator, Iris Morera, for assistance in completing these applications.

 All coursework must be completed by the end of the grading period in order to ensure that the Registrar can certify graduation and eligibility to the Bar.